vazmigue/networking-iberia/2-tgw-vpns/40-vpn-setup.md

     ./createcsr.sh 35.166.118.167 52.36.14.223 mycsrconfig.txt
     ```

     _Note: AWS generates starter templates to assist with the configuration for you on-premise router.
 For your real world deployments, you can get a starter template from the console for various device vendors (Cisco, Juniper, Palo Alto, F5, Checkpoint, etc).
-Word of caution is to look closely at the routing policy in the BGP section.
-You may not want to send a default route out.
-You likely also want to consider using a route filter to prevent certain routes from being propagated to you._
+You can get those configurations via the "Download configuration" button within the Site-to-Site VPN Connections section explored before

 1. On the left hand panel, the output file **mycsrconfig.txt** should be listed.
 You may have to open the tgwwalk folder to see the txt file.
 Open the file with **cat** or any alternative and copy all the file content